lukasvozda/icblog/README.md

 # Footnote

 This project was created by Lukas Vozda, big Dfinity supporter.
-If you want to reach out to me here are my social network handles:
+If you want to reach out to me and ask some qustion here are my social network handles:

+- @lukas on Open Chat
 - @lukas_icp on Twitter
-- @lukas on Open Chat
-- @lukevoz on Distrikt
-- LukeVoz#0574 on Discord